-For more than 50 years, baumholder has lived peacefully with two communities of different nations – the town of Baumholder, which has a population of about 4,100, and the American community of about 6,000 Americans, including soldiers, their family members, and American civilians.
+For 70 years, two communities of different nations have been living peacefully together in Baumholder – the city of Baumholder with around 4,100 inhabitants and the American residential community with about 6,000 Americans consisting of soldiers, their family members and American civilians.

 The Baumholder Military Community, the official name of the U.S. site Baumholder, is adjacent to the city of Baumholder.
 The military community is home to the headquarters of the 16th Supply Brigade and the 421st Fleet.
 Multifunctional medical battalion and its support units.